Mr-Ben-dev/blink-markets/README.md

 ---

 **⚠️ WAVE 1 DISCLAIMER**: Blink Markets Wave 1 is running on local devnet with sample data.
 All markets are for demonstration purposes only.
+The Cloudflare tunnel for the GraphQL service is ephemeral and may be offline; the app falls back to mock data.
 Wave 2 will introduce live trading functionality.

 Made with ⚡ by the Blink Markets team